camio/cxxstd-constexprreflexpr/constexprreflexpr.md

 ### Typeful reflection

-Some of the initial sketches for constexpr-based reflection had the `reflexpr` operation produce values that are always of the same type.
+Some of the initial sketches (and recently [P1240](http://wg21.link/p1240) by Andrew Sutton, Faisal Vali, and Daveed Vandevoorde) for constexpr-based reflection have the `reflexpr` operation produce values that are always of the same type.
 While this has some advantages for implementers and is certainly simpler that each value having its own unique type, we feel that making some use of types will encourage programming that is easier to read and reason about.

 * Typeful reflection enables the use of overloading in library development.
   Consider the simplicity of the following overloaded function when compared to a single function implemented with `constexpr if`.

     ```c++
-    void outputMetaInformation(reflect::Union const *);
+    void outputMetaInformation(reflect::Union);
-    void outputMetaInformation(reflect::Class const *);
+    void outputMetaInformation(reflect::Class);
-    void outputMetaInformation(reflect::Enum const *);
+    void outputMetaInformation(reflect::Enum);
-    void outputMetaInformation(reflect::Type const *);
+    void outputMetaInformation(reflect::Type);
-    void outputMetaInformation(reflect::TypeAlias const *);
+    void outputMetaInformation(reflect::TypeAlias);
-    void outputMetaInformation(reflect::Namespace const *);
+    void outputMetaInformation(reflect::Namespace);
-    void outputMetaInformation(reflect::NamespaceAlias const *);
+    void outputMetaInformation(reflect::NamespaceAlias);
-    void outputMetaInformation(reflect::RecordMember const *);
+    void outputMetaInformation(reflect::RecordMember);
-    void outputMetaInformation(reflect::Variable const *);
+    void outputMetaInformation(reflect::Variable);
-    void outputMetaInformation(reflect::Enumerator const *);
+    void outputMetaInformation(reflect::Enumerator);
     ```
 * Typeful reflection is similar to the already accepted and sufficiently motivated concepts-based TMP reflexpr.
-Types to values is what's concepts are to types.
+Types are to values what concepts are to types.

 * Using untyped reflection has many of the same problem as treating all memory